rayocom/rayocom-website/docs/angany-portal/error-handling.md

 # Error Handling

-The Angany Portal provides clear error messages and dedicated error pages to help you resolve issues quickly.
+The Rayocom Portal provides clear error messages and dedicated error pages to help you resolve issues quickly.

 ## Error Pages
 - Common errors (e.g., 401 Unauthorized, 404 Not Found, 500 Internal Server Error) are displayed with helpful messages and guidance.